-Eribulin injection is used to treat breast cancer that has spread to other parts of the body and that has already been treated with certain other chemotherapy medications.
+Eribulin injection (brand name- Halaven) is an FDA-approved treatment for breast cancer that has spread to other parts of the body and that has already been treated with certain other chemotherapy medications.

 Eribulin is in a class of anticancer medications called microtubule dynamics inhibitors.
 It works by stopping the growth and spread of cancer cells.

-Eribulin injection comes as a solution (liquid) to be given intravenously (into a vein) over 2 to 5 minutes by a doctor or nurse in a medical office, infusion center, or hospital.
+Eribulin injection comes as a solution (liquid) to be given intravenously (into a vein) over 2 to 5 minutes by a doctor or nurse in a medical facility.
 It is usually given on days 1 and 8 of a 21-day cycle.

 Your doctor may need to delay your treatment or decrease your dose if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment.

 Do not stop taking treatment without talking to your doctor.
 You can help them by tracking your side effects in Ankr.

 What are the side effects of eribulin (Halaven)?